coatless-rpkg/searcher/README.md

 of *R*.
-For example, to look up `rcpp example numeric vector` or `ggplot2 fix axis labels` call one of the `search_*()` functions to automatically have a web browser open, go to a search site, and type the query. `searcher` also provides direct integration with AI assistants, allowing you to send queries to ChatGPT, Claude, and other AI services with R-optimized prompts.
-By default, the search functions will attempt to search the last error on call if no query is specified.
+For example, to look up `rcpp example numeric vector` or `ggplot2 fix axis labels` call one of the `search_*()` functions to automatically have a web browser open, go to a search site, and type the query. `searcher` also provides direct integration with AI assistants through `ask_*()` functions, allowing you to send queries to ChatGPT, Claude, and other AI services with R-optimized prompts.

+By default, the search and ask functions will attempt to search the last error on call if no query is specified.

 <figure>
 <img src="https://i.imgur.com/Zq2rg6G.gif"